christopher-dG/osu-bot/README.md

 If you don't do this and the song or artist contains a `-`, the bot won't work.

 In general, you can't go wrong with [/r/osugame](https://reddit.com/r/osugme)'s well-established posting format

+#### What's in it for me?
+The bot will upvote your post as soon as it comments.
+Isn't that enough?
 ___

 Credit for mod calculations goes to [Francesco149](https://github.com/Francesco149/oppai) and [ThePooN](https://github.com/ThePooN/osu-ModPropertiesCalculator).